AleksandarIvezic/Covid-19-Tracking-Project/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and run the app, follow these simple example steps.

 ### Prerequisites